Bio (not as boring version)

 I served as Macromedia’s representative to the W3C working group on CSS.

-I later became manager of the Dreamweaver team, and then went on to manage the entire HTML tools group.
+I later became manager of the Dreamweaver team, and then went on to run engineering for the entire HTML division.

 I was able to start several projects at Macromedia, some of which succeeded and some of which didn’t see the light of day.

-The last project I worked on at Macromedia/Adobe was to work on Flex Builder and other Flex related things with an incredibly talented group of people.
+The last project I worked on at Adobe (who acquired Macromedia) was to work on Flex Builder, Flash Catalyst, and other Flex related things with an incredibly talented group of people.
+I eventually ended up leaving but I like to think I made a difference before I left.

 did you go to Purdue unidversity????